relativitydev/relativity-trace-documentation/docs/support/demo_guide.md

     all documents in the Saved Search that were created before the set retention length.
 This will enable you to have an **automated retention policy** in Relativity.

-    > **NOTE:** For this demo retention has be purposely set to 0 hours, which means that all of the `non-alerted` data will be delete as soon as the rule runs
+    For this demo retention has be purposely set to 0 hours, which means that all of the `non-alerted` data will be delete as soon as the rule runs.
-    >
+    {: .info}

     > For Saved Search recommendations, see [Data Disposal Action Type in User Documentation](user_documentation.md#data-disposal-action-type)

 5. Now let’s enable the rule so Trace can start enforcing your Data Disposal